 Think a friend might enjoy this article?
 Click

 And since the peninsula sits approximately half way along the Wild Atlantic Way, there’s no better place to start explaining what makes Ireland’s west coast so wild and wonderful.

-“2,400 miles of uninterrupted ocean swells.
-No windbreak and no reefs to take the power out of the waves.
+“Two thousand four hundred miles of uninterrupted ocean swells and no windbreak and no reefs to take the power out of the waves.
 There’s just a wide, wild, open space that allows the Atlantic Ocean to grow and grow before it comes to a sudden stop on our shore.”

 Importantly, Loop Head’s ruggedness isn’t some artificial campaign.
 The liberating rawness is the essence of the place.
 Cillian again: